No one expects the Jumping Cholla!

 Wait, are those things getting closer?

-The Teddy Bear Cholla's scientific name is Cylindropuntia bigelovii
+The Teddy Bear Cholla's scientific name is Cylindropuntia bigelovii,

 which translates to Bigelow's Round Stem, but come on, people, you know you'd pronounce that second part "Big Lovey," right?